arcus/education_modules/elements_of_maps/elements_of_maps.md

 Points
 ------

 A point is a single location given by its latitude and longitude coordinates.
 On the map above, individual train stations are represented as points.
+The southernmost (bottom) station on the Broad Street Line has geometry `POINT (-75.17394 39.90543)`.
 A point has no length or width and therefore no area.

 What objects are represented as points can depend on both the source of the geospatial data and the purpose of a particular map.
 For example if you are studying the health and safety of the city's unhoused population, representing a station that has multiple entrances as a single point could be insufficient.
 Alternatively if you are looking at national or global populations, the entire city of Philadelphia might be represented as a single point.